ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/digitalfinance/psp.md

 In summary, a PSP ensures secure and efficient transfer of funds between customers and merchants.
 That being said, there are other benefits that PSPs offer business owners in addition to facilitating payments.
 Signing up with a PSP offers several advantages, from transaction reporting, to the ability to accept multiple payment methods in multiple currencies.

-## Additional advantages of using a PSP
+## Additional advantages of using a PSP under DIGIFIN

 ### Accept multiple payment methods: